 If your house has circa 2010s- 20s era of windows:

 Vinyl scientists, primarily out of Germany, continue to find ways to make sashes (individual component frames) and overall frames the most energy-efficient they can be.

-Widespread rot: It can happen quickly to older historic windows if painting and upkeep are not continued.
+- Widespread rot can happen quickly to older historic windows if painting and upkeep are not continued.
 Replace the rotted pieces, preferably with historic wood or replace the windows.

-Broken seals: Condensation between double-glazed windows is the result of a broken seal which allows outside air and moisture to react with the temperature-retaining gas within.
+- Broken seals: Condensation between double-glazed windows results from a broken seal which allows outside air and moisture to react with the temperature-retaining gas within.
 It is not inexpensive to replace the whole sash (required).
-Depending on the age of the windows, their efficiency at keeping cold air out, and their physical condition, it may be time to replace your windows.
+You may need to replace windows depending on their age, efficiency in keeping cold air out, and physical condition.

-How does the vinyl look from the outside?
-Vinyl window and siding extrusions are manufactured in the colour ordered, and while a quick paint job may last for a couple of years, if you’ve discovered a past owner painted the vinyl windows, it’s not a good sign for longevity.
+- How does the vinyl look from the outside?
+Vinyl window and siding extrusions are manufactured in the colour ordered.
+While a quick paint job may last a couple of years, if you’ve discovered a past owner painted the vinyl windows, it’s not a good sign for longevity.

-If you have only one or two windows with an issue, you should ask a handyman with window and door experience to help repair the concern.
-Otherwise, Forest City Window & Door Ltd. has been a respected and proud London Ontario window and door installer since 1993.
+If only one or two windows have an issue, a window and door handyman will repair the concern.
+Otherwise, Forest City Window & Door Ltd. has been a respected and proud London, Ontario, window and door installer since 1993.